charlenellll/LeetCodeSolution/387 First Unique Character in a String/387 First Unique Character in a String.md

 + the second pass only take O(26) = O(1) time

-### 4. optimization 3: use 1 int array recording count and index information + 2 pass(1 on input 1 on array)
+### 4. optimization 3: use 1 int array recording count and index information + 2 pass(1 on input 1 on array) 高级操作

 See the code.